 Now, when we add up all the figures assigned to each of these five (5) important governing focal points that is to say 5+3+5+5+5, we get a total of 23 points.
 And according to the “Property Selection Matrix Tool”, real properties scoring twenty-two (22) points or higher should be seriously looked at and/or scrutinized with a more positive eye while those scoring near perfect will deserve your closest attention and serious consideration.
 And this particular property seems to be a very good bargain.
 Why?
 Because it scored above 22 points and it must be seriously looked at and be considered for investment!

-Hope this blog post has been very, very educative and helpful to You!
+It’s therefore my prayer and hope that this blog article has been very, very educative and helpful to you indeed.

-And if You found it highly enlightening and educative, why not share and recommend this post to the people You love and care about so much.
+And if You found this blog article highly enlightening and educative, why not share and recommend this post to the people You love and care about so much.
 They'll thank you for it.